 How to Make Chocolate Baked Oats

-- blend the oat flour in a food processor or blender to create a course 'meal' like texture (as pictured below).
+STEP 1: BLEND. blend the rolled oats in a food processor or blender to create a course 'meal' like texture (skip this step if using quick oats).

-- In a medium sized mixing bowl, whisk together the coconut oil, eggs, maple syrup, vanilla extract and milk.
+STEP 3: Mix wet ingredients.
+In a large bowl, whisk together the coconut oil, eggs, maple syrup, vanilla extract and almond milk.

-- Pour mixture into well oiled individual baking dishes (250mL capacity) and top with extra choc chips.
+STEP 5: Bake.
+Pour mixture into well oiled individual baking dishes (250mL capacity) and top with extra choc chips.
+Bake until a skewer comes out clean when pushed into the center of the baked oats (there will be some melted chocolate but should be no un-cooked batter).

 Are These Healthy Chocolate Baked Oats?